-Then my fiancé (now husband of eight years) brought me home a book of quotes and one in particular changed my outlook.
+Then my fiancé (now husband) brought me home a book of quotes and one in particular changed my outlook.
 Eleanor Roosevelt once said, "No one can make you feel inferior without your consent."
 I realized at that moment that I was measuring my self-worth by how well the person next to me was doing.
 I didn't even respect those standards I was using to judge myself by!

 If you want to learn how to discover your unique skills and inner strength, you need to stop measuring them by other people's standards.

 Stop the comparison game today: